davidrg/ckwin/doc/optional-dependencies.md

 cd ..\..\
 ```

+If you're doing a 64bit build, use `VC-WIN64A` instead of `VC-WIN32` when configuring
+OpenSSL.

 If you want OpenSSL to work on versions of windows older than Vista, add the
 `-D"_WIN32_WINNT=0x502"` parameter to the Configure step.